kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## Healing process

-- On the therapy table I have lain extremely still for the five full years I have been doing the practice; like a stone.
+- On the therapy table I have lain extremely still for the full five years I have been doing the practice; like a stone.
-- Since March this year, while doing shares in Jerusalem at Purim, I cried a little, and since then my therapy process changed.
+- In March this year, while doing shares in Jerusalem at Purim, I cried a little, and since then my therapy process changed.
-- I started experiencing eye-twitching very slightly, and, as usual given I had no memory of anything else, I assumed this was something from 1989.
+- I started experiencing eye-twitching very slightly, and, as usual given I had no memory of anything else, I assumed this was coming from experiences in 1989.
 - In June, on an intensive, this eye-twitching became more pronounced.
 - On the course this month, the eye-twitching became quite extreme.
-It's as if some physical shocks are happening to the body and I'm registering it in the eyes alone.
+It's as if physical shocks are happening to the body and I'm registering it in the eyes alone.
 - The changes also include fierce high-frequency head-shaking like I'm saying no repeatedly but can't vocalize or move my body.
-- I see this as confirmation of repeated sedated rape and/or worse.
+- I see this as confirmation of repeated sedated rape and attempted murder.
 - I'm looking forward to more healing and peace.
 - I guess I might remember a whole bunch of things now... (stated at the time of writing, check commit date).
 - I remain assured whatever it is will be nothing I can't handle.